 Countries that do not have the ability to provide modern medical care and reliable energy are called developing countries.
 The countries often have populations that (generally) have more children and live less long.
 Examples of these countries would include the Dominican Republic, Mexico, Sri Lanka and Uganda.

 Use the internet to find the statistics to for the countries listed above.
 Fill in the chart below to get a sense of how these countries function.
+Use the most updated information that you can find